 The Regenstein Learning Campus encourages children to discover the sensory world: fewer plastic fields and more stimulating experiences.

-In the famous city of the car, the greatest challenge of redevelopment rhymes with redistribution.
-We need to rebuild a lost social equity among the many industrial reshuffles.
+In the famous city of cars, the major challenge of redevelopment rhymes with redistribution.
+We need to rebuild social equity that has been lost amidst the many industrial shake-ups.

 A plan under consideration by the team of architects Spackman Mossop Michaels (SMM) is connecting the spaces of the Fitzgerald district, whose urban fabric has been literally obliterated by evictions, confiscations for unpaid mortgages and business closings.

 A public park in the Canadian city aims to correct the evaluation errors of the old urban plans.
-A loal team of designers and architects, the Groupe Rousseau Lefebvre transformed a 60s expressway into "a prestigious, functional and easily accessible gateway to the city center".
+A loal team of designers and architects, the Groupe Rousseau Lefebvre it transformed a 60s freeway into “a prestigious, functional and easy-to-access gateway to the city centre”.

 The present has already passed, and is made up of cities that undermine our physical and mental health.